Introduction

 D [Adickes 1911a], anonymous-Friedländer 1 [Stark 2009].

 Quarto volume, 484 pp. “Physischer Geographie. oder Mathematische Kentniße der Erde.
 1772”.
-David Joachim Friedländer [bio], owned lecture notes on anthropology (two sets), moral philosophy, philosophical encyclopedia, and physics, apart from the notes on physical geography.
+David Joachim Friedländer [bio], owned lecture notes on anthropology (two sets), moral philosophy, philosophical encyclopedia, and physics, as well as the notes on physical geography.

 Adickes [1911a, 73-78] finds the text after p.
 35 to stem from a copy of the Diktattext (thus dates to 1757-59), while the first 35 pages is new, but certainly not from the 1772 that appears on the title page, given certain dateable references in the text, which place the terminus post quem at SS 1776.
 The entire set of notes displays errors typical for a professional copyist.